google/WebFundamentals/src/content/en/fundamentals/instant-and-offline/service-worker/lifecycle.md

 In brief:

-* The install event is the first event a service worker gets, and it only happens once.
+* The `install` event is the first event a service worker gets, and it only happens once.
-* A promise passed to `installEvent.waitUntil()` signals the duration & success/failure of your install
+* A promise passed to `installEvent.waitUntil()` signals the duration and success or failure of your install.
-* A service worker won't receive events like "fetch" & "push" until it successfully finishes installing and becomes "active".
+* A service worker won't receive events like `fetch` and `push` until it successfully finishes installing and becomes "active".
 * By default, a page's fetches won't go through a service worker unless the page request itself went through a service worker.
 So you'll need to refresh the